Skip to main content

 Manitowoc County, WisconsinEutrophic

 Eurasian watermilfoil is established at Long Lake, which can dampen recreational access and pressure the native plant community.
 The fishery is bass-led, with 3 documented species across the lake's records.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-25.
 Grade methodology: LakeGrade methodology.